Georgia men's national basketball team: 2023 FIBA World Cup

 In February 2023, Georgia was qualified for the finals tournament of 2023 FIBA Basketball World Cup by earning 3rd place in qualifiers.
 This was the first time that Georgia qualified for the event overall.
 They lost to Iceland 80-77 in the final Europe Region qualifying game for both teams.
 However, Iceland needed to win by four points or more to win a tiebreaker over Georgia for the World Cup berth.
 Both teams finished qualifying with 5-5 records, with the tiebreaker going to Georgia by the slimmest of margins.
 “Amazing.
 I’m so happy, man,” said Georgia’s Thaddus McFadden, a Michigan-born guard.

 In August 2023, Georgia kept their dream run alive as the debutants booked a trip to the Second Round of the World Cup by dashing the hopes of Venezuela, 70-59 at the Okinawa Arena, Japan.
 They lost successive matches to both Germany and Austria and ended the journey in World Cup.

 EuroBasket 2025

-On 7 September 2025, Georgia advanced to the quarter-finals of EuroBasket 2025 for the first time in history, with a dominant 80-70 win against France in Riga Arena, Latvia.
-France was runner-up at EuroBasket 2022 and the 2024 Summer Olympics.
-After their history victory, national team veteran Giorgi Shermadini said “Unbelievable.
+On 7 September 2025, Georgia advanced to the quarter-finals of EuroBasket 2025 for the first time in history, with an 80-70 win against France in Riga Arena, Latvia.
+France had been runner-up at EuroBasket 2022 and the 2024 Summer Olympics.
+After the win over France, national team veteran Giorgi Shermadini said, “Unbelievable.
 I’m really happy, congrats to my teammates, everyone, all our fans in Georgia and here.
 France are amazing, but today we played better in defense and offense.”

-The Foundation

-The core of the national team that has consistently qualified to Europe's biggest basketball competition consisted of captain Zaza Pachulia, Viktor Sanikidze, Manuchar Markoishvili, Tornike Shengelia, Giorgi Tsintsadze and Giorgi Shermadini.
-These pioneers in the Georgian basketball community have set the standard for future generations of the national team to build upon, and maintain.
+On 10 September 2025, Georgia lost to Finland in the quarterfinals.